LamannaLeonardo/NOLAM/README.md

 To run NOLAM on all domains in "Analysis/Input traces/NOLAM/", and all noise ratios in [0, 1], run the `main.py` script.

 ### Log and results
-When you execute NOLAM, a new directory with all logs and results is created in the `Results/NOLAM/noisy_states` folder.
+When you execute NOLAM on all domains in "Analysis/Input traces/NOLAM/", a new directory with all logs and results is created in the `Results/NOLAM/noisy_states` folder.
 For instance, when you run NOLAM for the first time, the logs and results are stored in the folder `Results/NOLAM/noisy_states/run0`.
 For each considered domain (e.g. blocksworld), a subdirectory is created (e.g. `Results/NOLAM/noisy_states/run0/blocksworld`), which consists of a log file and learned action model for each noise ratio in [0, 1].
 In particular, each domain directory contain one subdirectory for every considered noise ratio (e.g. `Analysis/Results/NOLAM/noisy_states/run0/blocksworld/0.2`), where you can find three files:
 1. log: contains some debugging information
 2. model.pddl: the learned model
 3. op_stats.json: for each operator and potential precondition/effect of the operator, we store the counting of transitions where the ground atom is true/false after/before executing an instantiation of the operator.